 Step 3: Click the Page color button.

-Step 5: Click the OK button to apply the change.
+Step 5: Click OK to apply the background color change.

 Do you need to format your document by including your name and page number?
 Find out how to add your last name and page number to the header in Google Docs so that this information repeats at the top of every page of your document.